 Church of St. Michael was built in the second half of the 12th century, probably on the initiative of a local nobleman or the Benedictine abbey in Klíž, because it stood on the monastery grounds.
 The church served its purposes for almost seven centuries and was in good condition in 1828.
 Gradually, however, it began to disintegrate in the following decades, probably due to the fact that in 1801 a new church was built in the village, and the old one began to be neglected.
 The restoration was made by the art historian Václav Mencel in 1936.
 Thanks to this, the church received a new roof, a flat ceiling and a wooden matroneum.

 The church was erected on a steep slope above the village.
 The small stone building consists of a rectangular nave, measuring 3,92 x 5,33 meters, an eastern semicircular apse and an unusual, asymmetrically connected, cylindrical tower, in the middle of which a staircase runs.
+Under the roof, in all corners of the nave, stone corbels decorated with a relief of a cross were installed.
 Two small romanesque windows were placed only in the south elevation of the nave, a single additionally illuminated the apse.
 The entrance portal was placed rather unusually in the corner of the west façade, next to the tower.
 A spiral staircase inside the turret led to a wooden gallery in the nave.
 Originally, it reached up to half of its height, which can be seen from the holes for the beams.
+The interior of the nave was covered with a wooden ceiling, while the apse was covered with a conch, originally covered with colorful polychromes.

 Tomaszewski A., Romańskie kościoły z emporami zachodnimi na obszarze Polski, Czech i Węgier, Wrocław 1974.